Blockchains-Princeton/COS-ECE470-fa2022/Project8/README.md

 For transaction generator, we will start 3 nodes' transaction generator with `theta=100`.
 You need to write a transaction generator so that with this theta, it generates enough transactions to meet the following grading criteria.

 Let them run for 5 minutes.
 Then we will use API to check the states in them.
-We will use `/blockchain/state?block=0` (the state after ICO), `/blockchain/state?block=10` and `/blockchain/state?block=20`.
+We will use `/blockchain/state?block=0` (the genesis state at ICO), `/blockchain/state?block=10` and `/blockchain/state?block=20`.
 The grading is related to the comparison between three nodes.

-1. The initial state after ICO should contain only 1 entry.
+1. The initial state after ICO should contain <=3 entries.
 2. The state at 10 and 20 should contain >=3 entries.
 (UTXO model: at least 3 UTXO entries; account-based model: at least 3 account informations.)
 3. State should evolve: states at 0, 10, and 20 should not be exactly the same.
 4. Common prefix: since it is already graded in the previous one, we relax the grading of this item.
 The state at block 10 should be the same across 3 nodes.
 Note that your chain should already be much longer than 10 blocks.